45 Kitchen Mistakes You Need to Stop Making

 It’s totally up to you and whether you prefer to enjoy your apples at room temperature or chilled, when it comes to counter vs. fridge.
 Most produce should be kept at a temperature that you probably don’t have access to, which is around 55 degrees—warmer than your fridge, but colder than your kitchen, thus fridge or counter is your choice.
 The refrigerator will increase the shelf life of just about every fruit and vegetable, but it also takes away some of the flavor, so if you plan on eating your produce right away, leave it out on the counter because it’ll taste better, but if you want to save it for a few days, you should place it in the fridge.
 If you’re planning on storing on your counter, an affordable produce organizer is the way to go.

 You never ever want to thaw a piece of meat by just leaving it right on your counter.
 Bacteria will immediately start growing once the meat becomes warmer than 40 degrees.
 The safest three ways to thaw meat are in the microwave on a low heat, in the refrigerator, or in cold water.
 Regardless of the thawing method you chose, you must first put the meat in a bowl.
 You’d never place the meat directly and uncovered in the microwave or on a shelf in your fridge.

 Using the Same Sponge Over and Over Again

 Sponges are one of the dirtiest, if not the dirtiest item in a kitchen.
 These tiny miracle workers often get overlooked when it comes to cleaning the kitchen because they’re usually the ones doing the cleaning.
-Here’s how often you need to replace your sponge.
+Make sure to be diligent in how often you replace your sponge.
 Bacteria builds up very quickly on sponges and if not washed properly, you can spread the bacteria to all the items that the sponge touches.
-These kitchen items are crawling with germs, too.

 Forgetting to Clean the Sink